 - Education and information sharing—Topics have included women in leadership, work-life balance, body language and communications, and empirical evidence on the gender pay gap.

 - Networking—Through events such as happy hours, lunches, and coffee breaks, women at the firm get to know each other in an informal environment.
+For example, at quarterly brown-bag lunches, we introduce a topic and split into smaller discussion groups that rotate throughout the hour to provide an opportunity to connect—or reconnect—with more women at the firm.

 - Outreach—The Women’s Network partners with other organizations to connect and learn from women in related fields.